WDmaster235/gmtk-jam-2025/README.md

 **Standalone Builds**:
 Download ZIP for:
 - 🪟 Windows
-- 🍎 macOS
-- 🐧 Linux

 Unzip and run the executable.

 ## 👨‍👩‍👧‍👦 Team

-- 🎨 [Name] – Art & Animation
+- 🎨 [Eilaml, Ich1toni, WD_master, User_23452/Mahatma] – Art & Animation
-- 🎼 [Name] – Sound & Music
+- 🎼 [Ich1toni] – Sound Design & Music
-- 💻 [Name] – Programming
+- 💻 [Ich1toni, WD_master, User_23452/Mahatma, not_samur/tahatATZUM] – Programming
-- 🧠 [Name] – Design & Writing
+- 🧠 [Ich1toni, WD_master, User_23452/Mahatma, not_samur/tahatATZUM] – Design & Writing

 > Built with love during GMTK Game Jam 2025 ❤️

 ## 📝 Dev Notes

-This was made in less than 48 hours!
-Expect some bugs, unpolished areas, and lots of passion.
-We plan to polish this post-jam based on feedback.
+will be added in the future

 ## 📜 License

-This project is [MIT / GPL / Creative Commons / etc.] licensed.
-Assets may have separate licenses (see `CREDITS.md` if needed).
+will be added (if needed) in the future

 ---

-**Thanks for checking out our game!** If you enjoyed it, leave us a comment or rating on Itch.io.
+**Thanks for checking out our game!** If you enjoyed it, leave us a comment or rating on Itch.io (you better give us a 5 star rating).